arbor-sim/arbor/doc/co_morphology.rst

 Example 1: Spherical cell
 """"""""""""""""""""""""""""""

-A simple model of a cell as a sphere can be modeled using a cylinder with length and diameter equal to the diameter of the sphere, which will have the same surface area (disregarding the area of the cylinder's circular ends).
+A simple model of a cell as a sphere can be modelled using a cylinder with length and diameter equal to the diameter of the sphere, which will have the same surface area (disregarding the area of the cylinder's circular ends).

-Here a cylinder of length and diameter 5 μm is used to represent a *spherical cell* with a radius of 2 μm, centered at the origin.
+Here a cylinder of length and diameter 5 μm is used to represent a *spherical cell* with a radius of 2 μm, centred at the origin.

 .. code:: Python